tytydraco/yessleep/out/I_never_think_well_in_the_cold.md

-These days, I’m good at refilling my water tank before it runs dry.
+These days, I always refill my water tank before it runs dry.
 That night, I didn’t.
 I should have realised sooner, but I never think well in the cold, and when the final drops tut-tutted from the tap to plink in the hollow of my kettle, the evening was dark and unsocial.

 It was too late to move the narrowboat.
 Refilling the tank would wait for day, but I needed tea to warm the small hours, and so out into the frigid night I stumbled, a container thumping my side.